 You’ve interacted with some form of AI in your day-to-day activities.
 With Gmail, for example, you may like the automatic email filtering feature.
 On your smartphone, you probably fill out a calendar with the help of Siri, Cortana, or Bixby.
 Many newer vehicles come with a driver-assist feature.

 AI built into business software

-AI is built into many of the newer Enterprise Resource Planning solutions such as Microsoft Business Central which uses Cortana AI.
+AI is built into many of the newer Enterprise Resource Planning solutions such as Microsoft Dynamics 365 Business Central which uses Cortana AI.
 As helpful as these software products are, they lack the ability to learn independently.
 They cannot think outside their code.

 Machine learning is a branch of AI that aims to give machines the ability to learn a task without pre-existing code.
 It is the scientific study of algorithms and statistical models that computer systems use to perform a specific task without using explicit instructions, relying on patterns and inference instead.

 Business intelligence (BI) refers to technologies, applications and practices for the collection, integration, analysis, and presentation of business information.
 The purpose of Business Intelligence is to support better business decision making.
 BI technologies provide historical, current and predictive views of business operations.
 Some examples of business intelligence technologies include data warehouses, dashboards, ad hoc reporting, data discovery tools and cloud data services.

 Business reporting refers to the reporting of operating and financial data by a business enterprise; providing information to decision-makers within an organization, to support them in their work.
 Reports can be distributed in print form, via email or accessed via a corporate intranet.
 Business reporting can use BI data to inform strategy and may involve data visualization.